Fourfinger92/OX_Inventory-performant-client.tick/README.md

 Tested with version 2.38.1

-All love and contribution for overextended, they are making the best inventory for FiveM out there!
+All love and appreciation goes to overextended, they are making the best inventory for FiveM out there!